cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-A premature end of the input can occur in a head or within the enclosed data, which may be bare strings or enclosed data items that are either counted or should have been ended by a break stop code.
+A premature end of the input can occur in a head or within the enclosed data, which may be bare strings or enclosed data items that are either counted or should have been ended by a "break" stop code.

 * End of input in a head: 18, 19, 1a, 1b, 19 01, 1a 01 02, 1b 01 02 03
   04 05 06 07, 38, 58, 78, 98, 9a 01 ff 00, b8, d8, f8, f9 00, fa 00